Our tour guide(Vishesh Bhati) is very humble and helpful whenever we need his help. Must go on a trip with these guys.

-Duration: 2 Nights / 3 Days
+Duration: 2 Night / 3 Days

-Starting Point: Delhi / Haridwar
+Starting Point: Delhi / Haridwar / Rishikesh

-Main Attractions: Madmaheshwar, Budha Madmaheshwar
+Main Attractions: Madmaheshwar, Budha Madmaheshwar, Dhari Devi, Devprayag

 Trek Distance: 16-18km